Pinot Noir: all the (delicious) facts!

 Did you know that Pinot Noir is one of the oldest wine grape varieties in the world?
 It has been around since Roman times.
 How do we know that?
 Well, Columella, a prominent writer on agriculture in Roman culture, already described a grape variety in Burgundy, France, very similar to Pinot Noir in his work De Re Rustica.
 This written account dates back to the 1st century CE.
 Making this type of grape variety over 2000 years old!

-And if the Pinot Noir grape variety was good enough for the Romans, lounging on their chaise longue, being fed grapes by handsome servants: it’s certainly good enough for us!
+And if the Pinot Noir grape variety was good enough for the Romans, lounging on their chaise lounge, being fed grapes by handsome servants: it’s certainly good enough for us!

 Pinot Noir and Chardonnay are cousins